Textualize/textual/docs/index.md

 ## What is Textual?

-Textual is a *Rapid Application Development* framework for Python.
+Textual is a *Rapid Application Development* framework for Python, built by [Textualize.io](https://www.textualize.io).

 Build sophisticated user interfaces with a simple Python API.
 Run your apps in the terminal and (*coming soon*) a web browser.